johannsp/CWRUBC-Password-Generator/README.md

 On each click of "Generate Password" button Javascript function will be called to compute an acceptable password.

-Assumed user critera for an acceptable password include
+User critera for an acceptable password include
-- Minimum length of 8 characters
+- Specify minimum password length between 8 and 128
-- Require at least one upper case letter
-- Require at least one digit
-- Require at least one punctuation type special character
 - Enforce maximum password length of 128 characters
+- Whether to require at least one upper case letter
+- Whether to require at least one digit
+- Whether to require at least one punctuation type special character